carlosalvarado1988/activity_tracker_nextjs_ts/README.md

 - The precedence: first use the page level file, then the root level file, if not, the default nextjs
 - To call it from a validation statement: notFound() `import { notFound } from "next/navigation"`
 - important to show when page url is valid but query does not have valid data, eg. user id > 100

+#### Error page

+- These pages can live at the page level to give a customized message.
+- The precedence: first use the page level file, then the root level file, if not, the default nextjs
+- The error captured by nextjs can be handled to a third party loggin service like [SENTRY](https://sentry.io/welcome/), display to the user or to the console log.
+- The error is passed down as a props, also a reset param to allow the user to retry when the error is temporary
+- The error page should be a client component 'use client' directive.